Counterfactual Evaluation for Blind Attack Detection in LLM-based Evaluation Systems: Proposed Methods

-We exploit this characteristic of blind attacks in CFE.
-For example, for the question ``What is the name of the backing group that supported Nana Mouskouri?'', we randomly replace the original ground truth ``The Athenians'' with an irrelevant term like ``Penguin'' or ``Apple''.
+For honest answers, the evaluator can be expected to accept the true answer but reject unrelated fake answers.
+In contrast, a blind attack is designed to be accepted regardless of the ground truth, and thus tends to be accepted even when the true answer is replaced.
+This invariance to the substitution of $a$ allows us to flag such responses as suspicious and serves as the foundation of our detection rule.
+For example, for the question "What is the name of the backing group that supported Nana Mouskouri?", we randomly replace the original ground truth "The Athenians" with an irrelevant term like "Penguin" or "Apple".
 We denote random fake truth as $\tilde{a}$, and propose the prompt for CFE as in Prompt \ref{prompt-cfe}, denoted as $P_{\mathrm{CFE}}(q,\tilde a,\hat a)$, with changes highlighted in bold.

 \makeatletter \makeatother